VOCM (AM): History

 VOCM was started by Walter Banks Williams III, and his father in the family home at 80 Circular Road in St. John's.
 Williams was very interested in radio, and had attended training at the RCA and the Radio Training Schools in the United States.

 On December 22, 1933, Williams (through his company, Atlantic Broadcasting Co.) was issued a licence by the Newfoundland Post and Telegraph Department to operate a station from the second floor of the aforementioned family home.
 With the transmitter and other equipment built by Williams, VOCM began operations as an experimental father-son station operating only a few hours a day.
 The station's antenna was built in the backyard and the technical equipment was placed in a backroom on the main floor.
 VOCM had truly been a family affair for some time; Walter's son, Walter David Williams, later joined him in working long hours at the radio station for many years.

 Later in 1937, Joseph Butler joined Williams as a partner in VOCM radio, through Colonial Broadcasting System Ltd. In 1954, Butler died in a plane accident, and in 1958 Joseph Butler Jr. acquired control of the company.
 Williams continued to work with the company until 1972, two years before his death in 1974.

 In 1982, Colonial Broadcasting System changed its name to VOCM Radio Newfoundland Ltd. By this time the company had established a network of stations throughout eastern and central Newfoundland, as well as a sister FM station, VOCM-FM.

-In May 2000, the assets of VOCM Radio were acquired by Harry Steele's company Newfoundland Capital Corporation, which now operates the stations as part of the Steele Communications division of Newcap Radio.
+In May 2000, the assets of VOCM Radio were acquired by Harry Steele's company Newfoundland Capital Corporation, which operated the stations as part of the Steele Communications division of Newcap Radio.

 As of September 2016, VOCM network stations CHCM in Marystown and CKVO in Clarenville went off the air and now simulcast VOCM full-time.

-As of March 2023, VOCM network stations CFCB in Corner Brook and CKGA in Gander began simulcasting VOCM full-time.
+As of March 9, 2022, VOCM network stations CFCB in Corner Brook and CKGA in Gander began simulcasting VOCM full-time.

 Programming

 Talk shows

 VOCM programming includes talk shows such as Open Line with Paddy Daly, and On Target with Linda Swain, where Newfoundland and Labrador-related issues are discussed with callers and emails/tweets sent to the station are read and discussed.
-These programs are well known and often perform highly in the radio ratings province-wide, these shows are generally considered to be non-partisan and are not driven by the hosts' personalities, unlike the majority of contemporary North American talk radio programs.
+These programs are well-known and often perform highly in the radio ratings province-wide, these shows are generally considered to be non-partisan and are not driven by the hosts' personalities, unlike the majority of contemporary North American talk radio programs.

 During the late 1990s, the VOCM network experimented with syndicated talk programming in the form of the Dr. Laura Schlessinger show, which aired on tape delay in the early evening.
 As with most Canadian stations airing the program, it was quietly dropped shortly after a Canadian Broadcast Standards Council ruling admonishing the host for making comments the CBSC claimed were discriminatory.
 While VOCM continues to air some short syndicated features and occasionally brokered programming (i.e. infomercials) on Sunday mornings, it does not regularly air other extended-length syndicated programming.